ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 node corresponding to the member name `"a"`.
 The result is again a list of one node: `[{"b":0},{"b":1},{"c":2}]`.

-Next, `[*]` selects from any input node — either an array or an object — all its elements or members.
+Next, `[*]` selects from an input node of type array all its elements (if the input note were of type object, it would select all its member values, but not the member names).
 The result is a list of three nodes: `{"b":0}`, `{"b":1}`, and `{"c":2}`.

 Finally, `.b` selects from any input node of type object with a member name